Choosing a treatment plan for non-small cell lung cancer

 Many other specialists may be involved in your care as well, including physician assistants, nurse practitioners, nurses, respiratory therapists, social workers, and other health professionals.

 Be sure to discuss all of your treatment options as well as their possible side effects with your doctors so you can decide which option is best for you.
-(See the section “What are some questions I can ask my doctor about non-small cell lung cancer?”)
+(See “What are some questions I can ask my doctor about non-small cell lung cancer?”)

 Important factors to think about include the stage of the cancer, your overall health, the likely side effects of the treatment, and the chance of curing the disease, extending life, or relieving symptoms.
 Be sure you understand the risks and side effects of the treatment options before making a decision.